rubytogether/rubytogether.org/app/views/news/2018-08-08-july-2018-monthly-update.html.md

 In July, Ruby Together was supported by 74 different companies, including Sapphire member [Stripe](https://stripe.com).
 In total, we were supported by 79 individual members and 66 friends of Ruby Together.
 Thanks to all of our members for making everything that we do possible!

-The Ruby Together Board of Directors met to finalize and ratified a plan to start a new Ruby open source mentorship program called RubyMe—stay tuned for future updates about the program!
+The Ruby Together Board of Directors met to finalize and ratify a plan for a new Ruby open source mentorship program called RubyMe—stay tuned for future updates about the program!

 In community news, Developer Evangelist [PJ Hagerty](https://twitter.com/aspleenic) continued to spread the word about Ruby Together at RubyConf Kenya.
 Our Google Summer of Code (GSoC) students made progress on the `bundle change` feature, and they also worked on a comment that rewrites a Gemfile into a canonical form.
-Additionally, [Kerri Miller](https://twitter.com/kerrizor) addressed outstanding issues in the RubyGems and RubyGems.org support queues.
+And [Kerri Miller](https://twitter.com/kerrizor) addressed outstanding issues in the RubyGems and RubyGems.org support queues.

 ## bundler news